 Safety Considerations and Long-Term Management

-As a chronic health issue that also has a tendency for extended treatment regimens, there must still be long-term safety as a preeminent issue in clinical research.
+Given the chronic nature of the condition and the potential for prolonged treatment, long‑term safety remains an important consideration in clinical research.
 Also, physicians must balance disease control with issues of treatment-related side effects and quality of life.

-Treatment choices are becoming very much a function of the patient’s age, coexisting health issues, past treatments, and also the overarching goal of care.
+Treatment choices are becoming a function of the patient’s age very much, coexisting health issues, past treatments, and also the overarching goal of care.
 For some patients what is put forth to maintain disease stability and reduce side effects may be as valuable as achieving large responses.

 As the availability of multiple BTK-targeted agents grows, clinicians are presented with greater flexibility in the care of their patients, which in turn may see transitions between therapies as needed.